SYEDHAROONA/3SB01/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Some information about me to know me better!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Syedharoon Al-idrus.
+I have the following information:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- student ID: 6210110650
+- field of study : Computer Engineering
+- Faculty : Faculty of Engineering.
+- University : Prince of songkhla.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just send a direct message on soci al medaia and it will answer **all** your questions.